Metadata-enhanced contrastive learning from retinal optical coherence tomography images: Materials and Methods

 \subsection{OCT datasets}

 In this paper we use two datasets collected as part of the PINNACLE project \citep{sutton2022developing}.
 They each contain longitudinal data consisting of retinal OCT scans of patients with AMD.
 For both datasets images were acquired using Topcon 3D OCT devices (Topcon Corporation, Tokyo, Japan).
 The first dataset, collected at the Southampton Eye Unit, consists of 48,825 OCT scans and followed 6,368 eyes from 3,498 patients.
 A subset of 2,037 images are healthy control scans curated from 570 patients.
 In Figure \ref{fig:longitude_figure} we show the number of times eyes were scanned.
 The average eye was scanned 7.7 times over an average duration of 1.9 years, with longitudes featuring AMD spanning 2.3 years.
 The second dataset, collected at Moorfields Eye Hospital, is larger containing 121,602 OCT scans of 7,336 eyes from 3,844 patients.
 The longitudinal dimension is also greater, with longitudes containing on average 16.6 scans spanning 3.5 years.
-Including both datasets, 13,704 eyes from 7,912 patients were imaged a total of 170,427 times.
-We extracted the mediolateral 2D slice centred at the fovea and resampled to 208$\times$256 pixels with a pixel size of 7.0×23.4 $\mu m^2$, half the median resolution.\\ Each image is accompanied by metadata detailing which eye (i.e. left or right eye) is depicted, the patient's anonymised identity and the exact date and time of scanning.
+We extracted the mediolateral 2D slice centred at the fovea and resampled to 208$\times$256 pixels with a pixel size of 7.0×23.4 $\mu m^2$, half the median resolution. {We elect to maintain these as separate datasets to test whether any benefits from our pretraining methods generalise to different hospitals and collection sites.}\\ Each image is accompanied by metadata detailing which eye (i.e. left or right eye) is depicted, the patient's anonymised identity and the exact date and time of scanning.
 This metadata was reserved for metadata-enhanced pretraining while other demographic information recording the patient's age and sex are instead used for downstream evaluation.\\ AMD stage labels, indicating whether a patient has early or late stage AMD, were extracted automatically from the electronic health records.
 For 39\% of scans it was possible to extract an AMD stage label in this manner, and the remaining 61\% were left unlabelled.
 Late stage AMD was further characterised into either wet (choroidal neovascularization) or dry (geographic atrophy) AMD.
-Clinical information also included visual acuity, a metric for assessing functional quality of vision, which measured the logarithm of the minimum angle of resolution (LogMAR) perceptible to the patient.
-Finally, we obtained segmentations of eleven retinal layers using the Iowa Reference Algorithms (Retinal Image Analysis Lab, Iowa Institute for Biomedical Imaging, USA), a graph-cut-based segmentation algorithm \citep{li2005optimal, garvin2009automated, abramoff2010retinal}.
+Clinical information also included visual acuity, a metric for assessing functional quality of vision, which measured the logarithm of the minimum angle of resolution (LogMAR) perceptible to the patient. {}{}{We rescale this measurement via a linear mapping to find the Letter Score.
+This is a more intuitive metric which indicates how many letters, from 0 to 95, could be read by the patient on a letter chart \citep{beck2003computerized}.} Finally, we obtained segmentations of eleven retinal layers using the Iowa Reference Algorithms (Retinal Image Analysis Lab, Iowa Institute for Biomedical Imaging, USA), a graph-cut-based segmentation algorithm \citep{li2005optimal, garvin2009automated, abramoff2010retinal}.